MtnBiker/enphase-edison/Implementation_notes.md

 Energy.monthly_summary outputs in Nova/rc.
 Note that the output is not quite right yet.
 Doesn't work in iTerm result = Energy.monthly_summary returns an object

+Energy.monthly_summary.limit(10).offset(5) works in rc, but adding limit offset to monthly_summary does not, nor does used show up.
+At present 14 results show up in PGAdmin, so this command shows all the last ones

 ## ToDo

 https://pganalyze.com/blog/materialized-views-ruby-rails Refresh tables